tomeshnet/prototype-cjdns-pi/README.md

 ## Experimental Support for Orange Pi

-We are adding support for [Orange Pi](http://www.orangepi.org/) boards and have tested with the [Orange Pi One](https://dl.armbian.com/orangepione/nightly/) and [Orange Pi Lite](https://dl.armbian.com/orangepilite/nightly/).
+We are adding support for [Orange Pi](http://www.orangepi.org/) boards and have tested with the [Orange Pi Zero (Armbian nightly)](https://dl.armbian.com/orangepizero/nightly/), [Orange Pi One (Armbian nightly)](https://dl.armbian.com/orangepione/nightly/), and [Orange Pi Lite  (Armbian nightly)](https://dl.armbian.com/orangepilite/nightly/).
 Instead of flashing Raspbian, start with the Armbian nightly images linked above, then follow the same installation steps as the Raspberry Pi.

 ## Development